knaw-huc/kweepeer/README.md

 > (Robert): First things first: I *really* like this way of discussing.
 I see option 2 as part of option 1. aybe as a core module?
 I don't really see two alternatives, as the Globalise project the described functionality of option 1.

+> (Maarten): I suppose when seen from a higher level the difference is moot.
+But for the architectural design, especially the deliberation what goes into the backend service (or core module) rather than the frontend caller, it does matter.
+In the above description I'm approaching this project initially from the perspective of a backend Web API.
+In option 1 the Web API would receive a full Lucene query, in option 2 it would receive just single terms for expansion.
+I'll work out the architecture a bit more.

 ## Technologies

 The service will be implemented in Rust and focus on performance.